wishawa/thai-spell-check/README.md

 **return**: a 2D integer array of n rows and 2 columns, where n is the number of incorrectly spelled words.

-Column 1: the index of the first character of a misspellt word.
+Column 1: the index of the first character of a misspelt word.

-Column 2: the index of the first character *after* the misspellt word.
+Column 2: the index of the first character *after* the misspelt word.

 **Example**: